 If I treat these little ones as Scooby Snacks, Mum’ll Kill me!

-We have recently enlisted the assistance of Mobile Groomer, Kath, at Dogsbodies.
+We enlisted the assistance of Mobile Groomer, Kath, at Dogsbodies.

 It was a job and a half to keep on top of Spirit’s bushy coat and thick undercoat, but she loved to see Aunty Kath and thoroughly enjoyed her grooming and bathing sessions as her video below shows and she was really chilled out afterwards.

 Sadly Spirit had to be euthanised in June 2017 as she had an tumour on her spleen which burst.
 It went undetected even though she had had a full health check 2 months previously when she was vaccinated.

 Kath sadly died as a result of Covid early in 2020.
 Rest in peace my friend.